-As the first step, CC interaction events in the Proton Module are reconstructed and selected as follows where the coordinates shown in Fig. 1 are used.
+As the first step, CC interaction events in the proton module are reconstructed and selected as follows where the coordinates shown in Fig. 1 are used.

-- 1. Two-dimensional XZ and YZ tracks in the Proton Module and the standard modules are reconstructed independently from hit information in each plane using a specially developed reconstruction algorithm. - 2.
-Track matching between the Proton Module tracks and the standard module tracks are performed. - 3.
-Three-dimensional tracks are searched for among pairs of two-dimensional XZ tracks and YZ tracks by matching the Z positions of the track edges.
+(1) Two-dimensional XZ and YZ tracks in the proton module and the standard modules are reconstructed

-- 4. The neutrino interaction vertices are searched for by looking at the upstream edges of the threedimensional tracks. - 5.
-Events within ± 100 nsec from the expected timing, which is calculated from the timing of the pulsed primary proton beam, are selected. - 6.
-Events which have a hit in a veto plane at the upstream position extrapolated from a reconstructed track are rejected.
+- independently from hit information in each plane using a specially developed reconstruction algorithm. - (2) Track matching between the proton module tracks and the standard module tracks are performed. - (3) Three-dimensional tracks are searched for among pairs of two-dimensional XZ tracks and YZ tracks by matching the Z positions of the track edges. - (4) The neutrino interaction vertices are searched for by looking at the upstream edges of the threedimensional tracks. - (5) Events within ± 100 nsec from the expected timing, which is calculated from the timing of the pulsed primary proton beam, are selected. - (6) Events that have a hit in a veto plane at the upstream position extrapolated from a reconstructed track are rejected.
 The events rejected by the front veto plane are identified as beam induced muon backgrounds.
-The number of neutrino interactions on the walls in the MC simulation is normalized by the observed number of the beam induced muon backgrounds. - 7.
-Events having a vertex outside the fiducial volume, which is defined as within ± 50 cm from the module center in the X and Y directions, are rejected.
+The number of neutrino interactions on the walls in the MC simulation is normalized by the observed number of the beam induced muon backgrounds. - (7) Events having a vertex outside the fiducial volume, which is defined as within ± 50 cm from the module center in the X and Y directions, are rejected.

-Further details of this neutrino event selection is written in Ref.[56].
+Further details of this neutrino event selection are written in Ref.
+[56].
 After this selection, CCQE events make up 37.67% of the MC sample.
-To increase the selection purity for CCQE events, additional cuts are applied based on the number of reconstructed tracks, the dE/dx particle identification variable and the reconstructed event kinematics.
+To increase the selection purity for CCQE events, additional cuts are applied based on the number of reconstructed tracks, the dE/dx particle identification variable, and the reconstructed event kinematics.
 Then the selected CCQE candidate events are classified according to the neutrino energy.